state-of-the-art/BlendNet/README.md

 ## Pipeline

 Blender `Addon` gets the required credentials to run instances on providers (`GCP` and `local` is planned, later the other providers could be added).
-User also configures some settings for the providers - what kind of instances he would like to use, timeouts and cost limits.
-Also, it checks for the proper setup of the project - make sure quotas and permissions are setup correctly.
+The user also configures some settings for the providers - what kind of instances he would like to use, timeouts and cost limits.
+Also, it checks for the proper setup of the project - makes sure quotas and permissions are setups correctly.

 When a user chooses to start a task - addon saving a temporary blend file and creating the `Manager` (locally or on the provider instance - depends on user choice).
-It's passing the blend file, resources, local baked caches and a task specification to work on.
+It's passing the blend file, resources, locally baked caches and a task specification to work on.

 `Manager` allocates the required resources and starts the `Agent` workers.
 Splitting the